Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-vmware-solution/_index.md

 **Recommendation/Guidance**

 Alert when the cluster size of 14 hosts is reached.
-Periodically fire up alerts to plan for a new cluster or additional datastore if growth is driven solely by storage.
-Beyond 14 hosts, every time a new host is added, surface an alert.
+Additionally, periodic alerts should be set up to indicate when growth, especially driven by storage requirements, necessitates planning for a new cluster or the addition of extra datastores.
+Furthermore, beyond the threshold of 14 hosts, alerts should be triggered each time a new host is added to the cluster, allowing proactive monitoring and management of resource utilization.

 **Resources**